Ismoh/the-farmer-was-replaced/README.md

 ### `weird_substances.py`

+As well fully automated.\
-Currently KISS principle: Check costs, harvest costs beforehand if needed, plant and harvest.
+KISS: Check costs, harvest costs beforehand if needed, plant and harvest.\
+It would also unlock any possible Weird_Substance Unlock by itself, if there would be any.

 ### `woods.py`

-Currently KISS principle: Plant and harvest.
+As well fully automated.\
+KISS: Check costs, harvest costs beforehand if needed, plant and harvest.\
+It unlocks any Wood Unlock by itself.

 ## Usage